 For 16 years I worked as a Personal/Executive Assistant CEOs and Directors in a variety of sectors.
-I knew I was very good at this type of work but it just didn’t light me up and I knew a career change was needed.
+I knew I was very good at this type of work but it just didn’t light me up.
+As a result, I knew a career change was needed.
 I still use my PA/EA skills as a Virtual Assistant and enjoy being in a position to choose what work projects I take on and who I work with.

 Why Become A Sports and Deep Tissue Massage Practitioner?

 I also love yoga, hiking, climbing and scuba diving.
-I’m a 3rd Dan Taekwondo instructor and I recently started cycling and swimming again which I’m really enjoying.
-I believe that my experience in a wide range of different activities gives me a greater understanding my client’s needs.
+I’m a 3rd Dan Taekwondo instructor and I recently started cycling and swimming again.
+My experience in a wide range of different activities gives me a greater understanding my client’s needs.

 I get a massive sense of achievement when I know that the massage I’ve provided has helped to create positive change in their performance.
 There’s no better feeling!

-I have always wanted to be able to give back to the community using my skills and volunteering at Magnolia Centre for Health and Wellbeing in Neath helps me to do this.
+I have always wanted to be able to give back to the community using my skills so volunteering at Magnolia Centre for Health and Wellbeing in Neath helps me to do this.

 Selena Booth and her daughter, Hannah, set up Magnolia Centre for Health and Wellbeing in May 2018.
-The Booth family tragically lost their husband and dad to a rare form of cancer and know how important well-being is.
+The Booth family tragically lost their husband and dad to a rare form of cancer.
+They know how important well-being is.